Allaman/spring-demo/README.md

 # Java Spring Boot Demo Application

-This is an rather minimalistic Java Spring Boot Demo application illustrating external configuration using different methods in a Docker deployment (see [Showcased](#showcased) for more information).
+This is an rather minimalism Java Spring Boot Demo application illustrating external configuration using different methods in a Docker deployment (see [Showcased](#showcased) for more information).

-Additionally, you can spin up a minimal monitoring setup with preconfigured [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) services
+Additionally, you can spin up a minimal monitoring setup with preconfigured [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) services including metrics from the JVM, your hosts and your docker container.
+The stack itself is deployed as docker container so there is **no pollution** of your system.

-> There is also a branch for the spring-boot 1.4 release (not fully equivalet)
+> There is also a branch for the spring-boot 1.4 release (not fully equivalent)

 ## Requirements